-A unique aspect of our residency programs is the opportunity to interact with professional artists working in a variety of mediums and disciplines from around the world.
-Experimentation and collaboration across media is encouraged and use of facilities in areas outside of visual arts, can often be negotiated as our staff is committed to assisting artists in the realization of their creative goals.
+Our programs offer access to outstanding facilities in an unrivalled natural environment, as well as the opportunity to interact with professional artists from around the world working in a variety of mediums and disciplines.
+Experimentation and collaboration across media is encouraged, and use of facilities in areas outside of Visual Arts can often be negotiated, as we are committed to assisting artists in the realization of their creative goals.

-Visual and Digital Arts facilities are located in Glyde Hall and are available to artists participating in our programs.
-Our facilities support artistic production in analogue and digital photography, sculpture, printmaking, paper-making, ceramics, fibre, painting, drawing, digital media, video and sound.
-Our knowledgeable staff are practicing artists themselves, and can help facilitate your projects and provide technical support.
+Visual + Digital Arts facilities are located in Glyde Hall and are available to artists participating in our programs.
+Facilities support artistic production in analogue and digital photography, sculpture, printmaking, paper-making, ceramics, fibre, painting, drawing, digital media, video, and sound.
+Our knowledgeable staff are practicing artists themselves and can help facilitate your projects and provide technical support.
 Please see our Facilities Fees Booklet for facility policies and guidelines, associated fees, and more information.

 Leighton Artists Studios

 Located in a wooded area on Banff Centre campus, the Leighton Artists Studios inspires and accommodates creative practice.
-With its serene forest views and thoughtfully designed interiors, the Studios offers an environment that is intense and stimulating; a location free from distraction; an ideal space for creativity and intense productivity.
-The Leighton Artists Studios offers artists the ability to delve into their work as a solitary retreat, as well as the option to engage within the larger artistic community of Banff Centre.
-Artists wishing to use a Leighton Studio must apply to the Studios directly.
+With its serene forest views and thoughtfully designed interiors, the studios offer an intense and stimulating environment; a location free from distraction; an ideal space for creativity and intense productivity.
+The Leighton Artists Studios offer artists the ability to delve into their work as a solitary retreat, as well as the option to engage within the larger artistic community of Banff Centre.
+Artists wishing to use a Leighton Studio must apply to the studios directly.

 The Project Space

-The Project Space is a 36 square-metre (400 square-foot) multipurpose room used for experimentation, informal presentation of work, and Walter Phillips Gallery educational activities.
-Available to participants in visual art residencies, the room provides an opportunity for artists to install their work for documentation and to gain peer feedback, The Project Space is located on the second level of Glyde Hall.
+The Project Space is a 36-square-metre (400-square-foot) multipurpose room used for experimentation, informal presentation of work, and Walter Phillips Gallery educational activities.
+Available to participants in Visual + Digital Arts residencies, the room provides an opportunity for artists to install their work for documentation and to gain peer feedback.
+The Project Space is located on the second level of Glyde Hall.

 The Ceramics Studio offers an exceptional opportunity to explore new directions in your work in the company of like-minded peers from around the world.
 Artist share access to a broad range of equipment designed to support most aspects of contemporary ceramic practice including: electric, gas, soda/salt, wood and raku kilns, wheels, extruders, a plaster room, and a well-stocked glaze room.
 Large individual studios are accessible 24 hours a day, enabling artists to indulge in their own work in response to the overall flow of residency activity.